Ferdynand Grüning: Arrest, trial and fate

 After he was sent to prison, it is unclear whether Grüning's sentence was carried out.
-The last confirmed fact known about him is that on August 16, 1939, when his brother was being tried for theft, he was registered as still being in prison.
-Two weeks after that, the Second World War began, and all trace of him after this point is lost.
+The last confirmed fact known about him is that on 16 August 1939, when his brother was being tried for theft, he was registered as still being in prison.
+Two weeks after that, the Second World War began, and all traces of him after this point are lost.